Your dental consultation explained

 Did you know..?

-HENRY "Once calculus and tartar have formed, they're harder than bone, and just keeps forming on top of themselves, until you get it professionally removed."
+Sara "Once calculus and tartar have formed, they're harder than bone, and just keeps forming on top of themselves, until you get it professionally removed."

 10-20% of people are genetically more susceptible to the effects of plaque and as a result, permanent irreversible damage may be caused to the attachment of the gum to the tooth (periodontitis).
 This in turn can result in the formation of gaps between the gums and teeth (pockets) in which more plaque and bacteria can collect.
+As the pockets deepen, the plaque becomes more inaccessible to cleaning, more extensive and more toxic.
+This leads to increased damage to the supporting bone around the roots of the teeth, which if left untreated can result in the loss of the tooth and many other health problems.

 For instance, did you know that there is compelling evidence to suggest that gum cells release toxins which can enter the blood stream, and go anywhere the blood flows.
 There is also a strong link between gum disease and an increased risk of heart disease.
 As if that’s not compelling enough, we can add a little bonus, in that the examination for gum disease is fairly simple and isn't particularly painful.